 This Wild Blend rice makes a super tasty side dish that goes with literally everything.
 Serve it with black beans and a crispy fried egg for a vegetarian meal or plate it up with some broiled cod and some steamed broccoli for a more traditional dinner.

 The blend of rice varieties in this package creates a medley of color, flavor, and textures.
 The rice has a firm texture that holds up well in soup and stew and the flavor is phenomenal.
+Serve it with a smoked beer can chicken for an amazing meal.

 What is in this rice blend?